home-assistant/developers.home-assistant/docs/entity_number.md

 ---
-title: Analog Switch Entity
+title: Number Entity
-sidebar_label: Analog Switch
+sidebar_label: Number
 ---

-An analog_switch is an entity that allows the user to input an arbitrary number to an integration.
-Derive entity platforms from [`homeassistant.components.analog_switch.AnalogSwitchEntity`](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/components/analog_switch/__init__.py)
+A `number` is an entity that allows the user to input an arbitrary value to an integration.
+Derive entity platforms from [`homeassistant.components.number.NumberEntity`](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/components/number/__init__.py)

 ## Properties